 File Jira Tickets on Verification Events

-You can create a Jira ticket from a Harness Verification event item in either a deployment or 24/7 Service Guard.
+You can create a Jira ticket from a Harness Verification event, either in a deployment or in 24/7 Service Guard.

 For deployments, filing Jira tickets on events is a great method for removing the causes of a deployment's failure.

 For 24/7 Service Guard, filing Jira tickets on events is very powerful: it helps you get a jump on live production issues before they fail future deployments.

 For information on refining event analysis feedback, see: